Angelica451/BCG-Data-for-Decision-Makers-Job-Simulation-on-Forage-/README.md

 # BCG-Data Analytics Simulation

 ## Overview
-This repo contains my deliverables for the BCG X analytics simulation.
-The goal was to answer:
-Which campaign + channel combination should the client double down on to grow new-customer sales, and why?**
+This repo contains my deliverables for the BCG X analytics Project Overview This repo contains my deliverables for an BCG X analytics Project.
+The goal was to identify which campaign and channel combination to prioritize to increase new customer sales, and explain why.

+Approach
-I used Excel PivotTables and a slicer to isolate new customers*, then created a simple chart and slide that highlights the top-performing combinations.
+I analyzed the dataset in Excel using PivotTables and filters to isolate new customers.
+I summarized performance by campaign and channel, then created a simple chart and a short slide to communicate the top-performing combinations and the recommendation.

+Tools
+Excel (PivotTables, slicers), Microsoft PowerPoint